Oxygen Therapy: What Does It Help With?

 Regular oxygen therapy provides patients with oxygen-enriched air, but hyperbaric oxygen therapy (HBOT) is a more advanced and non-invasive form of oxygen delivery.
 During the session, the patient breathes almost pure oxygen in a special chamber where there is increased pressure.
 This allows the oxygen to dissolve in the blood plasma much more effectively, reaching even poorly perfused tissues, which is crucial for the healing process.

-What are the methods of oxygen delivery?
+What are the methods of oxygen administration?

 Oxygen therapy, although highly effective, always requires great caution due to contraindications and potential side effects.
 An absolute contraindication for its use is untreated pneumothorax.
 Additionally, it should be avoided in patients taking certain medications, such as bleomycin or doxorubicin, as they can significantly increase the risk of serious complications.
+The toxic effects of oxygen usually manifest when it is administered at too high a concentration or for too long.
+Possible side effects of oxygen therapy include:

 • ear pain,